xcomponent/appcontrol-documentation/Documentation/standalone.md

 on your PC.
 Invivoo recommends choosing **WSL 2** over Hyper-V for the Linux virtualization (see installation instructions below).

-You will need at least 16 Gb of RAM and XXX Gb of available disk space.
+You will need at least 16 Gb of RAM and 5 Gb of available disk space.

 ### Installation Instructions